michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 <u>**Example Application**</u>

-So far our Lyft experimental design includes a series of paired tests for continuous and binary evaluation metrics and counter metrics.
+So far, our Lyft experimental design includes a series of paired tests for continuous and binary evaluation metrics and counter metrics.
 - *Continuous metrics*: Feature Usage || App Usage || Shared-Rides Gross Profit
     - I would use a Paired T test per treatment group, metric, and strata.
 Z tests are not viable as we don't know population means, and the T test after n > 30 converges to the Z test anyway.
 - *Categorical metrics*: Customer Ratings || Driver Ratings